zowongapcs/GameOfLife/README.md

 ----------------------------------------------
 1. Fork and clone down this repository (or if you are working online, fork [this repl.it](https://repl.it/@MrSimonLowell/GameOfLifeBaseV2#Sketch.java)).
 2. You may find slides 49-74 of the [2d Arrays](https://docs.google.com/presentation/d/1_rk3nKsde5bQGs-36ijMh4wmNN3RtqFpNL59R6CnC-c/edit?usp=sharing) slide presentation helpful in completing the following steps.
 3. Under the comment `//Declare and initialize constants NUM_ROWS and NUM_COLS = 20` create two integer constants `NUM_ROWS` and `NUM_COLS` and initialize them each with the value 20 (using constants will make things much easier if later you want to change the size of the grid).
+Make sure to declare your constants as `public final static`.
 4. Under the comment `//your code to initialize buttons goes here` *use the constants* `NUM_ROWS` and `NUM_COLS` to initialize the 2d array `buttons` to have 20 rows and 20 columns
 5. Just under that, use nested loops to create a `new Life` for each row column pair.
 Be sure to use the constants in your loop.
 6. Uncomment the first two lines in the Life constructor `public Life (int row, int col)`